therishabh/salesforce-lwc/README.md

 - Keys help the LWC engine identify which items have changed, are added, or are removed.
 - The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.

+> **Note :** The key must be a string or a number, it can't be an object.
+You can't use the index as a value for the key.

 **Example**
 File Name : templateLoopingForEach.js
 ```js